Skip to content

 SIEM Security Information and Event Management

-A security technology that aggregates and analyzes log and event data from different systems (such as servers, network devices, cloud services, and applications) based on built-in query functions.
+A security technology that aggregates and analyzes log and event data from different systems (such as servers, network devices, cloud services, applications) based on built-in query functions.

 CSPM Cloud Security Posture Management